-The Risk and Resilience Strategy details the way in which we aim to address Young People's Substance Misuse including Alcohol & Smoking as part of a holistic integrated approach to promoting resilience, supporting positive lifestyle choices and addressing risk taking behaviours.
+The Risk and Resilience Strategy details the way in which we aim to address Young People's Substance Misuse including Alcohol and Smoking as part of an holistic integrated approach to promoting resilience, supporting positive lifestyle choices and addressing risk taking behaviours.
 Key elements of the strategy are to:

-- 1 Enable young people with drug or alcohol issues to access the full range of substance misuse treatment interventions. - 2 Re-provide services to establish locality based young people's Risk and Resilience workers to work as and integral part of 5 locality teams to offer Brief advice and support on positive lifestyle choices including drugs, alcohol & smoking - 3 Strengthen support to parents and carers' of young people and their families with drug & alcohol issues. - 4 Enable and support universal and targeted Services to identify the drug or alcohol related needs of young people and refer appropriately. - 5 Increase appropriate referrals to Young People's Specialist Treatment Service from universal, targeted and specialist young people's services - 6 Strengthen care pathways for young people attending Health & Wellbeing Services.
-Support schools in the planning, delivery and monitoring of high quality drug education & PSHE. - 7 Ensure young people have an opportunity to feedback on the treatment they receive. - 8 Increase the number of Stop Smoking advisors - 9 Increasing the number of referrals to NHS Stop Smoking services by offering more support
+- Enable young people with drug or alcohol issues to access the full range of substance misuse treatment interventions - Re-provide services to establish locality based young people's Risk and Resilience workers to work as and integral part of 5 locality teams to offer brief advice and support on positive lifestyle choices including drugs, alcohol and smoking - Strengthen support to parents and carers' of young people and their families with drug and alcohol issues - Enable and support universal and targeted services to identify the drug or alcohol related needs of young people and refer appropriately - Increase appropriate referrals to Young People's Specialist Treatment Service from universal, targeted and specialist young people's services - Strengthen care pathways for young people attending Health and Wellbeing Services.
+Support schools in the planning, delivery and monitoring of high quality drug education and PSHE - Ensure young people have an opportunity to feedback on the treatment they receive - Increase the number of Stop Smoking advisors - Increasing the number of referrals to NHS Stop Smoking services by offering more support